All Ireland Smart Cities Forum Fourth Annual Conference – Building a Responsive and Resilient City in Post Crisis

 The mobility landscape is changing rapidly in response to Covid-19, as cities experiment with solutions that balance public health and safety with accessibility, social equity and climate issues.
 Places increasingly need to be creative and inclusive as they reconsider the delivery model for transportation and mobility.

 Across Government, departments such as ICT are now recognised as being critical to the effective functioning of society.
 This is particularly true of the support functions it plays in enabling remote working, and facilitating the dissemination of valuable communications to citizens.
-The community and voluntary sector response to Covid-19 has been inspirational in terms of the care and support offered to the most vulnerable members of our society and their commitment to keeping services operational.
+Across local government, all departments have shown an incredible agility and commitment in ensuring ongoing provision of services, and adapting places to provide communities and citizens with the spaces needed to ensure safety and well-being.
 Consideration must be now given to how we harness that network in building responsive and resilient places of the future.

 This 2.5hour event will run from 14.00 – 16.30; with participation free of charge.
-In particular, half-day event will focus on:
+This half-day event will focus, in particular, on